-Once the path has been created, you can adjust the end points of the path to expand or restrict the path on which text will flow.
-The start and end points are indicated by light green and orange triangles, respectively.
+Once the path has been created, you can adjust the start and end handles on the path to expand or restrict the portion on which text will flow.
+The start and end handles are indicated by light green and orange triangles, respectively.

-If text extends beyond the end points of a section, it will flow onto a second path (below) or wrap around to follow the path in the opposite direction.
-If this occurs, an additional start and end point pairing (colored dark green and red, respectively) will become available so this new path can be adjusted separately.
-Both paths and end points work identically.
+If path text extends beyond the start and end handles, it will flow onto a second path (below) or wrap around to follow the path in the opposite direction.
+If this occurs, an additional pair of start and end handles (colored dark green and red, respectively) will become available so this new path can be adjusted separately.
+Both paths and pairs of handles work identically.

 You can also control the distance between the text and the path (i.e., the Baseline) and the direction in which the text flows along the path.
 Each path section can have a different Baseline value.